Week 2: Wisdom and Compassion

-Again, this is a really big difference between the Mahayana and the Shravakayana or Theravada paths, because in the Shravakayana, once you have attained the result of the arhat or pratyekabuddha, there’s nothing further to do at that point.
-Whereas here, we’re saying they still have some defilements, therefore they’re still objects of compassion.
-As we said earlier: is the state of nirvana that the arhat has accomplished the same as enlightenment?
-Whereas the Shravakayana teachings would say yes, here in the Mahayana we say no. This is also considered common compassion.
+This second type of compassion is also considered common compassion, because shravakas and pratyekabuddhas also practice this kind of compassion.
+However, there is a really big difference between the Mahayana and the Shravakayana paths, because in the Shravakayana, once you have attained the result of the arhat or pratyekabuddha, there’s nothing further to do at that point.
+Whereas here, we’re saying that these beings still have some defilements, therefore they’re still objects of compassion.
+We asked earlier: is the state of nirvana that the arhat has accomplished the same as enlightenment?
+The Shravakayana teachings would say yes, whereas here in the Mahayana we say no.

 Now we might ask ourselves what is this final defilement that supposedly still remains to be purified when the bodhisattvas are on these final bhumis.
 Maitreya's Uttaratantra-shastra lists nine defilements to be purified on the path (in verses 132-133), and these defilements become increasingly subtle as the bodhisattva advances on the path.
 By the time the bodhisattva is on the "pure bhumis" (the 8th to 10th bhumis), only one very subtle defilement remains, and in order to remove this defilement they must apply the strongest antidote, the 'vajra-like antidote' (Uttaratantra-shastra, verse 142).
 According to the Vajrayana and mahasandhi traditions, this final defilement is what they are seeking to purify.

 Explaining the bodhisattva levels (bhumis) [t = 1:02:07]